 If you’re a woman who dresses purely to impress a man - your man or men in general - this is not a blog post for you.
 Best be clear about this at the beginning.
 Perhaps you should be reading Cosmo instead.
-That magazine caters for women who care about crap like that.
+That magazine caters to women who care about crap like that.

 I am not a woman who cares for that nonsense.
 I’m the kind of woman who dares to make her own choices and wears what she wants according to how she feels.
 Some people might even label me that word: feminist.
-In truth, I may politely consider my partners opinion (although I rarely ask him for it), but essentially, I wear what I feel like wearing.
+In truth, I may politely consider my partner's opinion (although I rarely ask him for it), but essentially, I wear what I feel like wearing.
 My fiancé Ben has given more nods of approval than not.
 He even helped me cut my hair boy short when my hairdresser wouldn’t - and everyone else was saying "what were you thinking!"
-So when Ben doesn’t like what I’m wearing, its usually with good reason such as:
+So when Ben doesn’t like what I’m wearing, it's usually with good reason such as:

 - the outfit isn’t flattering